Nosal101/License_plate_recognition/README.md

 In my project I wanted to recognize license plates using image processing methods without using ML or AI methods

 ## 📷 How does it work?
-Example photo of a car whose license plate we want to recognize.
+Example photo of a car which license plate we want to recognize.

 ![zdj](train_1/PGN141GR.jpg)